tlmoni/spacedude3/doc/ProjectDocument.md

 * Multiple maps to choose from for both game modes
 * Easily editable maps
 * Simple AI for enemies
+* Randomly chooses skins for zombies
+* Bullets have random direction in a cone
 * The game has self-drawn graphics and self-composed soundtrack
 * The goal was to create an audio-visually pleasing game that is fun to play.
 * Generally, the idea was to create a solid base structure for the game that can be extended and developed even after the course.